andreasfloros/Draw2D-Reimplementation/doc/Symbol Interfaces.md

 The following functions are provided in Symbol for use by the Sheet module:

 ```
-// gets the bounding box for a Symbol
-getSymbolBBox (symbol: Symbol) : BB

-// gets the bounding box for a Port
-createPortBB (port: Port) (x: float) : BB

 // Returns a Port if the position of the mouse is within the port bounding box, else returns None
 FindPort (mousePos: XYPos) (model: Model) : option<Port * PortType>